3D Printing Solvent Reclaiming System

 The downside of these methods is the cost associated with the purchase of pure solvent and the elimination of waste solvent.
 Not to mention the risks associated with storing solvent drums in the shop and having to deal with EPA report.

 That is where IST comes into play!
-ISTpure Solvent Distillation Technologies provides the ideal solution to safely separate cleaning solvents from contaminants through distillation process.
+ISTpure Solvent Distillation Technologies provides the ideal solution to safely separate cleaning solvents from contaminants through a controlled distillation process.

 We have a large variety of equipment to choose from to accommodate your production volume: